kdrag0n/protonaosp.kdrag0n.dev/docs/features.md

 ## Easy-to-use guided web installer

 ProtonAOSP is easier to install than most other custom ROMs.
-It features an [easy-to-use guided web installer](/install/web), so installation is just a few clicks and takes as little as 4 minutes (depending on the speed of your internet connection).
+It has an [easy-to-use guided web installer](getting-started/install/web.mdx), so installation is just a few clicks and takes as little as 4 minutes (depending on the speed of your internet connection).
 You don't need to worry about using command-line interfaces, downloading tools, or bricking your device.

 ## Clean UI design